lodeguns/FuzzyAdaptiveBinarization/README.md

   year={2020}
 }

-NOTE: "Adaptive binarization based on fuzzy integrals" has been successfully submitted and is presently being given full consideration for publication in the IEEE Transactions on Image Processing as Journal Paper.

 ### Abstract
-**Background:**
 Adaptive binarization methodologies threshold the intensity of the pixels with respect to adjacent pixels exploiting the integral images.
-In turn, the integral images are generally computed optimally using the summed-area-table algorithm (SAT).
+In turn, the integral images are generally computed optimally by using the summed-area-table algorithm (SAT).
-**Results and Conclusions:**
 This document presents a new adaptive binarization technique based on fuzzy integral images through an efficient design of a modified SAT for fuzzy integrals.
 We define this new methodology as FLAT (Fuzzy Local Adaptive Thresholding).
-The experimental results show that the proposed methodology have produced an image quality thresholding often better than other traditional or simple neural network models.
-We propose a new generalization of the Sugeno and CF12 integrals to improve the existing results and how they can be efficiently computed in the Integral Image.
-Therefore, these new generalized fuzzy integrals can be used as a tool for grayscale processing in real-time and deep-learning applications.
+Experimental results show that the proposed methodology produced a better image quality thresholding than well-known global and local algorithms based on thresholds.
+We proposed new generalizations of different fuzzy integrals to improve existing results and reaching an accuracy 0.94 on an an extended dataset.
+Moreover,  due to the high performances, these new generalized fuzzy integrals created ah hoc for adaptive binarization, can be used as tools for grayscale processing and more complex real-time applications.

 ## Supplmentary Materials
 **Table S-1** :